MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 **When the agent selects Generate a link, a meeting will appear on their Teams calendar.
 Can a licensed Dynamics 365 Remote Assist user join the meeting from Dynamics 365 Remote Assist on HoloLens?**

 Yes.
-However, the Dynamics 365 Remote Assist HoloLens user cannot admit people from the lobby into the call.
-Follow instructions listed at the end of [this document](./join-meeting-hololens.md) to modify the meeting before inviting guests to join the meeting.
+A licensed user can join the meeting from the HoloLens app.

 **What’s the difference between the agent creating a meeting using Teams and forwarding it to their customer, versus setting up a call using the Dynamics 365 Remote Assist model-driven app and sending their customer the one-time call link?**